Chocolate gingerbread biscuits – a chocolatey twist on classic gingerbread biscuits; they make great cut-outs for Christmas!

 Chocolate Gingerbread Biscuits:

-Place the butter, sugar, golden syrup and treacle in a pan and heat gently while stirring until it is melted and smooth.
+Place the butter, sugar, golden syrup, treacle and water in a pan and heat gently while stirring until it is melted and smooth.

 Remove the pan from the heat and beat in the spices and bicarbonate of soda, followed by the flour and cocoa powder.
 Mix until it forms a smooth dough then cover the pan and place in the fridge for about an hour, until the dough is firm.